slarmoo/.github/profile/simon/simonReact/simonReactP1.md

 ![First React component](firstReactComponent.png)

-To make `app.jsx` represent the actual Simon content, we enhance the `app.jsx` file to contain the header and footer HTML found in each of our previous HTML files, into the return value for the `App()` component function.
+To make `app.jsx` represent the actual Simon content, we enhance the `app.jsx` file to contain the header and footer HTML found in each of our previous HTML files, including it in the return value for the `App()` component function.
 Next, we rename the `class` attribute to be `className` so that it doesn't conflict with the JavaScript `class` keyword.
 The `className` keyword will get transpiled to valid HTML by our toolchain.
 When completed, the `App` component should look like this:

 **app.jsx**